braboj/tutorial-python/tut_ssl/turotial.md

 * Public Key
 * Signature

-## Transport Layer Security Protocol (TLS)
+### Transport Layer Security Protocol (TLS)
 The TLS protocol defines the steps required to establish a secure connection using digital certificates.
-It is a OSI L6 protocol (L6), responsible for the encoding and decoding of data.
-The protocol itself defines a structural entity called TLS Record, whereby depending on the situation we can have different types of records:
+It is an OSI L6 protocol (L6), responsible for the encoding and decoding of data.
+The protocol itself defines a structural entity called TLS Record.
+Depending on the context different types of records are available:

 * Handshake Record
 * Alert Record
 * CipherChange Record
 * Application Record

-### Handshake
+#### Handshake

-      Client                                               Server
+      Client-Server

       ClientHello                  -------->
                                                       ServerHello